SaidRasinlic/SaidRasinlic/README.md

 - :telescope: I’m working as a Software Developer and contributing to Front-End and Back-End for building web applications.

-- :seedling: Exploring new Ruby on Rails, JavaScript, Java technologies just as sharpening my data structure and algorithmic skills.
+- :seedling: Keen on exploring cutting-edge technologies and refining my problem-solving abilities.

 - :watch: In my free time, I'm all about sports, music, chill vibes, and staying updated on tech trends.